gibranfsh/cinema-sea-fullstack/README.md

 ```

 ### Terminal 1 (root)
-4. Before continuing, configure the environment variables (.env) file, you can copy and paste it
+4. Before continuing, configure the environment variables (.env) file, you can copy and paste it or just simply delete ".example" from "env.example"
 ```
 APP_NAME=Laravel
 APP_ENV=local